 Note: Make sure you are using clean equipment at every stage.
 Sanitizer is not necessary since this is a wild ferment, however you may choose to use it to minimize cross contamination.

 Rinse fruit in cool water and remove stems (and pits if using a type of stone fruit).
 Gently mash fruit in your 2 gallon wide-mouth vessel.
 Dissolve the sugar in the water in a separate container, then pour over the fruit and stir.
+Add lemon juice if using.
 Cover with a cloth to keep out fruit flies, and store out of direct sunlight.
 Stir multiple times a day to re-submerge the fruit and activate the wild yeasts.

 After a few days (depending on temperature of your kitchen and the natural yeasts on your fruit) the wine will start to bubble vigorously.
 Keep stirring!
-After a couple more days, the bubbling will start to slow.
+After another day or two, the bubbling will start to slow.
 This is the point when you must move the ferment to an anaerobic (oxygen-free) environment quickly before your ferment turns to vinegar!
 Strain out the fruit and transfer the wine to your fermenter with an airlock lid.
-(Note: you could transfer directly into a bottle and drink while it's young and slightly sweet, but further fermenting/aging often lends better results).
+(Note: you could transfer directly into a bottle and drink while it's young, very effervescent and slightly sweet, but further fermenting/aging often lends better results).

 Ferment with an airlock for 2 weeks minimum.
 After 2 weeks, it's recommended to rack the wine into a clean gallon fermenter for another round of fermentation.
 This is an optional transfer, but it helps age and clarify the wine and removes from spent yeast (lees) that can cause off flavors.
 To rack, use an auto-siphon and/or tubing to transfer the wine, siphoning above the sludgy sediment on the bottom of your vessel.